 The culture of a company is embedded in the efforts of senior leadership.
 The rest will follow.
 That can be both good and bad.
 Just use NASCAR as an example.
 The company just now lowered the Confederate flag at speedways, reversing a longstanding tradition that began in 1949.

-During Rowell’s time as a baseball player at the University of Minnesota, he wanted to build his network with minority students at the U. Rowell was fortunate to meet fellow Gopher Dave Winfield, and now, the pair recognize a student athlete with the David Winfield Minority Award.
+During Rowell’s time as a baseball player he wanted to build his network with minority student athletes at the University of Minnesota.
+Rowell was fortunate to meet Gopher Dave Winfield, and now, the pair recognize a student athlete who’s beating the odds by presenting them with the David Winfield Minority Award.
 Since, 370 minority student-athletes have received this recognition that gives winners a special bond and reminds them that there’s a support system rooting for them.